-At the beginning of the six-month period, there were two reports awaiting a management decision to allow or disallow questioned costs of \$2,557,359 and potential refunds of \$799,626.
-A management decision was made on both of the open reports to allow all of the questioned costs, which eliminated the potential refunds.
-During the period, two of the newly issued reports identified questioned costs totaling \$78,100 and potential refunds totaling \$32,400.
-At the end of the period, the two reports remained outstanding with questioned costs of \$78,100 and potential refunds of \$32,400 (See Table I).
+At the beginning of the six-month period, there were four reports awaiting management decisions to allow or disallow questioned costs of \$1,654,470 with potential refunds of \$467,115.
+All of the organizations submitted documentation to support the questioned costs.
+A management decision was made to allow all of the questioned costs for two of the reports.
+A management decision was also made to allow some of the questioned costs on one report.
+As a result, questioned costs were allowed in the amount of \$1,481,539, which eliminated potential refunds of \$373,630.
+The OIG has requested additional documentation from the two organizations with remaining questioned costs.
+A management decision was requested additional documentation from the two organizations with remaining questioned costs.

+During the period, none of the newly issued reports or memoranda identified any questioned costs or potential refunds.
+Therefore, at the end of the period, two reports remained outstanding with questioned costs of \$172,931 and potential refunds of \$93,485.
+(See Table I)